SkrFractals/RgbFractalGen/README.md

 Palette Select:
 - Select the colors over which the fractals will keep cycling.
-- If you select RGB and the Children Colors with a 3/2 postfix, then each child that switches colors will step 1.5 steps
+- If you select RGB and the Color Definitions with a 3/2 postfix, then each child that switches colors will step 1.5 steps
 - So in RGB + 3/2 blue might become yellow.
 But Hue Shift would then cycle between Blue-Yellow, Red-Cyan and Green-Magenta
-- If you instead select a Blue-Yellow palette and regular step Childrens Colors, but a Hue Shift would only flip to Yellow-Blue
+- If you instead select a Blue-Yellow palette and regular step Color Definitions, but a Hue Shift would only flip to Yellow-Blue

 Delete Palette (X):
 - Removes the selected palette from the list, erasing if custom, if it's one of the defaults, it will be restored next launch.